Distracted Driving Accidents in Houston

 What is Distracted Driving?

 The term is often used to refer to driving while texting.
 However, there are several types of related accidents.
-Driving while using a mobile device is believed to be involved in the majority of auto accidents.
+Driving while texting or using a mobile device is believed to be involved in the majority of auto accidents.